 As such, there are several incentives offered to encourage installing solar panels at your property.
 These include feed-in tariffs and grants from the government to help you pay for your investment.

 The most well-known solar rebate is called the STC grant, or the Small-scale Technology Certificates grant, which is offered by the government.
 In the section below we briefly cover STCs and Feed-in tariffs-

 Small-scale Technology Certificates (STCs)

-This scheme is available until 2030 (or for 15 years for customers who installed solar panels before 2017) and applies to not only solar PV systems but other small-scale renewable energy systems under 100MW, such as wind power or hydropower.
+The STC scheme is available until 2030 and applies to solar PV systems and other small-scale renewable energy systems under 100MW, including as wind power or hydropower systems.

 |Higher FiT but no (or low) discount off the reference price||Bigger discount off the reference price and lower FiT|